jundalisay/superb/content/en/research/socrates/simple-republic/book-5/chapter-1.md

 {{< /r >}}

 {{< r a="Glaucon" >}}
-Glaucon= I agree.
+I agree.
 {{< /r >}}

 {{< r a="Thrasymachus" >}}
-Thrasymachus= We all agree.
+We all agree.
 {{< /r >}}

 {{< l a="Socrates" >}}